 - What would you like more information about?
 Email

-Step 2: Understanding the Sections - Connect, Think, Act and Take the Next Steps
+Step 2: Understanding the Sections - Kick-Off Question, Video, Discussion Questions, Take the Next Step

 Now it's time to understand the format, the why, and the HOW behind the various sections.

-Think: In this section, your group will dive into the themes and Scripture passages from this week’s sermon and learn more about their meanings and relevance for us today.
+Video: In this section, your group will be given a video designed to connect you even more to the topic at hand.
+You will be given the opportunity to dive into the themes and Scripture passages from this week’s sermon and learn more about their meanings and relevance for us today.

-Act: In this section, your group will discuss how to apply what you’ve learned from the Scripture passages to real life.
+Discussion Questions: This is one of the best parts!
+Walkthrough the provided questions, reading the scriptures, or thinking through the various prompts.
+It's within this section that your group will discuss how to apply what you’ve learned from the Scripture passages to real life.

-Take the Next Step: This section will provide opportunities and suggestions on ways you and your group members can grow closer to Jesus each day and explore the Psalms.
+Take the Next Step: This section will provide opportunities and suggestions on ways you and your group members can grow closer to Jesus each day.

 Step 3: Pray!